MauricioDCH/cv-manager-server-extension/README.md

 go mod tidy
 ```

 # To run the server.

 Before running the server make sure the database is working.

+Then, change the .env_example file name to .env and introduce the credentials.

 Then, execute the command below.
 ```bash